-- ❖ Both Healthy Life Expectancy (HLE) and Life Expectancy (LE) are increasing (Figure 10.1). - ❖ The gap between LE and HLE (i.e. the years expected to be spent in a 'not healthy' state during the average lifetime) has been fairly constant for females between 1980 and 2008, but has tended to increase for males.
+- Both Life Expectancy (LE) and Healthy Life Expectancy (HLE) in Scotland are improving (Figure 10.1). - The gap between LE and HLE (i.e. the years expected to be spent in a 'not healthy' state during the average lifetime) has been fairly constant for females between 1980 and 2008, but has tended to increase for males. - Substantial inequalities in HLE exist, with poorer HLE for those living in the most deprived areas compared with more affluent areas (Figure 10.2 & Figure 10.3).